 Why should I purchase a home warranty for rental property?

 Why?
 Because your homeowners insurance only covers what could happen (like a fire or flood).
-A home warranty, on the other hand, covers what will happen (like an appliance breakdown).
-Regardless of whether you live in the house or rent it out, it’s still a house.
-And it’s still going to incur those inevitable issues with major components of its systems and appliances.
-With a home warranty, you can rest assured that covered breakdowns will be resolved as quickly and efficiently as possible, with only such out-of-pocket costs as your home warranty prescribes.
+A home warranty, on the other hand, covers what will happen (like an appliance or system breakdown).
+Learn about the differences between home warranty and homeowners insurance in our Home Warranty vs. Home Insurance blog post.
+Whether you live in the house or rent it out, it’s still a house, and it’s still going to incur inevitable issues with major components of its systems and appliances.
+Learn more about why you need both homeowners insurance and a home warranty.

 What are some of the benefits of having a home warranty for my rental property?

 Having a home warranty will help you control your covered repair or replacement expenses.
 You won’t be seeing any unexpected and surprising fees because they are outlined when you first sign up with a home warranty plan.
 Sure, you’ll have to pay the annual contract fee along with your Trade Service Call Fee(s), but that can be a drop in the bucket when it comes to paying for repairs or all-new items that might have been covered by the warranty, right?

 Is a home warranty on a rental property tax deductible?